Qhig/cross-wavelet-transform/README.md

   WXdt : Matrix of time difference and phase difference, respectively
          between the two input time series in time-frequency domain.<br/>
-  freqs : Vector of frequencies used in CWT, in Hz
+  freqs : Vector of frequencies used in CWT, in Hz coi : Cone of influce.
+Vector of the maximum period of useful information at each arrival time.
+  Note that here coi means MAX PERIODS, in Matlab codes it refers to MIN FREQUENCY

 ## Plotting Example

-Using the cwt function and the synthetic data, we can perform a cross-wavelet transform. <br/>
+Using the xwt function and the synthetic data, we can perform a cross-wavelet transform. <br/>
 This is the plot we obtain using the **plotting_example.py** program :

 <p align="center">